 A Grexit would most certainly lead to a collapse of the Greek economy with the introduction of a new currency that is expected to rapidly and significantly depreciate (Mercier, 2015; Ernst & Young, 2015).
 As a direct result, the long-standing trade surplus of Japan would turn to a trade deficit.
 However, considering the rather minimal level of trade between these two countries (MOFA of Japan, 2016), the implication for the Japanese economy should remain barely noticeable.

-There are Japanese corporations established in Greece (MOFA of Japan, 2016); those firms might be exposed to various accounting and tax risks as discussed by Ernst & Young (2015).
+There are Japanese corporations established in Greece (MOFA of Japan, 2016); those firms might be exposed to various accounting and tax risks as discussed by Ernst & Young (“Potential Tax Risks from a Greece Exit of the Euro,” 2015).
 However, due to the small number of concerned firms, it seems unlikely that perceptible repercussions on the Japanese economy would subsequently occur.

 The recent Brexit referendum had led to a surge of the yen with various worrisome consequences for Japan (Nagata, 2016).
 It is reasonable to speculate that a Grexit would trigger a similar upheaval. ■

 - Bosworth, B. P. (2015).
 Impact of the Financial Crisis on Long-Term Growth.
-Center for Retirement Research at Boston College.
-Retrieved from http://goo.gl/9nujmQ
+Center for Retirement Research at Boston College. http://goo.gl/9nujmQ

 - Kitson, M. (2016).
 Macroeconomics—Briefing notes for cycle 2 part 3.